macaw-cad/react-jss-typescript-starter/README.md

 Execute the NodeJS Express based web server application from the root folder using `node build.server/index.js`.
 The `build.server/index.js` script contains all required code.
 The server bundle with all components is embedded.
 The web server runs in connected mode if the environment variable `REACT_APP_SITECORE_CONNECTED` is set to `true`, otherwise it runs in disconnected mode.

-## Scaffolding new components
+## Scaffolding new JSS components

 [Plop](https://plopjs.com/) is used for scaffolding new components, instead of the original `scripts/scaffold-component.js` script that was provided by Sitecore out of the box in the React starter.
-Currently the only scaffolding available is for a JSS component using the following command:
+Currently the only scaffolding available is for JSS class component and JSS function component using the following command:

 ```
 npm run plop